UDTRASTU - BA Translation

 The learning and teaching strategies that underpin the BA Translation course are distinguished by their very diverse and comprehensive nature; as our aim is not only to enable but also to maximise the students’ experience of Higher Education both at subject-specific level and at the more general educational level.
 The BA Translation course focuses on two aspects: education and training.

 A mix of theoretical and practical modules ensure that all students, irrespective of their age, gender, educational background, race, learning style, are stimulated and offered the opportunities of acquiring knowledge and skills in preparation for the translation industry demands and requirements in terms of employability.
+Our strong awareness of and belief in social justice allows us to tailor our delivery of modules so that every student feels they are empowered and included as full participants in their learning journey as clearly defined in London Met’s Education Social Justice Framework.

-Theoretical modules inform our students, the future professional translators as to what choices of translation methods and procedures as well as transferable skills are available to be put into practice in real work situations.
+Theoretical modules inform our students, the future professional translators as to what choices of translation methods and procedures as well as transferable skills are available to them to be put into practice in real work situations.

 Practical translation work is done at regular intervals in-class and also set as homework and followed by peer and tutor feedback given either orally or in writing, as appropriate.
 Translation activities and best practice are discussed face-to-face and also via WebLearn’s discussion tool in a number of modules.

-The curriculum of this vocational course is delivered via interactive lectures, small group seminar sessions, workshops, individual and group tutorials, supervision sessions and online synchronous tutorial sessions.
+The curriculum of this vocational course is delivered via interactive lectures, small group seminar sessions, individual and group tutorials, supervision sessions and online synchronous tutorial sessions.

 The BA Translation course achieves cohesiveness thanks to a series of core modules that allow building on previous knowledge, experience and skills acquired by students as they progress from level 4 to level 6 in their university studies.
 This cohesiveness is across modules as well as across levels of study.
 Students’ acquisition and consolidation of knowledge and skills is also achieved via independent, autonomous study (both self-directed and tutor-directed) from the onset at level 4 and all the way through to level 6.
 Various problem-solving activities are made accessible to students in all modules via WebLearn, thus forming an integral part of their learning process.